 Menstrual health comprises the physical, social and mental aspects related to menstruation or periods.
 In India, women’s health has been given secondary importance due to a male dominant society, illiteracy, low socio-economic conditions and ignorance.
-The most common causes of menstrual problems are PCOS (Polycystic Ovarian Syndrome), and abnormal or heavy menstrual bleeding.
+The most common causes of menstrual problems are PCOS (Polycystic Ovarian Syndrome), and abnormal menstrual flow or heavy menstrual bleeding.

 Menstruation or monthly periods have been associated with a lot of social and cultural taboos in India.
 Many young girls and women do not have facilities to manage their menses hygienically, maintaining their privacy, dignity and gender equality at home, schools and workplaces.

 A normal menstrual period lasts from 2-7 days and comes at an interval of 21-35 days.
 It is difficult to quantify the actual menstrual flow.
 In general, use of three to four XL or regular size sanitary pads per day (since they need to be changed every six to eight hours) can be considered normal on an average, but it may vary depending on the individual.

 - Menstrual hygiene related problems

 Use of unclean sanitary pads or clothes can give rise to Genital Tract Infections, anaemia and Urinary Tract Infection.
 This can be prevented by social awareness and easy availability of affordable sanitary products.
 It is also important to have the right knowledge about menstrual hygiene and menstrual health to avoid such issues from taking place.

 One can experience excess or scanty flow during periods.
 Usually heavy menstrual flow can be for 1-2 days but if it continues for more than 5-7 days, it can lead to low haemoglobin and anaemia.
 This definitely needs to be investigated and treated along with oral iron replacement therapy.
 The less flow or change in flow over years can be due to hormonal imbalance.
 This can occur mostly after completion of family in perimenopausal age.